odow/StochOptFormat/README.md

   problem.
-This means that if a random variable is multiplied by a state or control variable in a constraint or in the objective, it is represented in the subproblem as a quadratic objective or constraint, even if the subproblem is linear with the random variable fixed.
+This means that if a random variable is multiplied by a state or control variable in a constraint or in the objective, it is represented in the subproblem as a quadratic objective or constraint, even if the subproblem is linear with the value of the random variable fixed.

   For our example, the first-stage subproblem is:
   ```